Skip to content

 What to Expect from a Laparoscopic Procedure

 Your companion typically fasts the evening before surgery and is placed under general anesthesia, monitored throughout with advanced protocols.
-Most companion animals wake smoothly and are up on their feet sooner because of reduced pain.
+Most dogs and cats wake smoothly and are up on their feet sooner because of reduced pain.
 Many routine procedures (spays, biopsies) go home the same day.
 In the rare event a minimally invasive approach cannot be completed safely, we are prepared to transition to a traditional surgery — your companion's safety always comes first.

 By choosing laparoscopic surgery at our Santa Monica clinic, you are choosing the least invasive option for your companion without compromising on effectiveness.